 SECTION 1.
 Board Member Orientation

 SECTION 1.1.
-Within 60 days, new members to the school’s board shall participate in a formal training session provided by an agency qualified to provide training specific to charter schools and non-profit governance.
+Within 90 days, new members to school’s board shall participate in a training session provided by an agency qualified to provide training specific to charter schools and non-profit governance.
 At a minimum, this training shall include:

 Fiduciary Responsibilities of Boards